About this item

 Book Synopsis

-How do we preach when all of us-hearers and preachers alike-are constantly distracted?
-J. Ellsworth Kalas offers wise insights for effective preaching in an age of distraction.
-He explores how God can meet people precisely at the point of their distraction, connecting through pastoral attentiveness, creativity and excellence.
+Veteran preacher and homiletics professor J. Ellsworth Kalas offers wise insights for effective preaching in an age of distraction.
+He examines how people have been distracted in every era and explores how God can meet people precisely at the point of their distraction.
+Regardless of whatever new technologies come our way, this call to pastoral attentiveness, creativity and excellence provides avenues for connecting with congregations with a countercultural clarity of focus.

 Review Quotes